-THE EXCHANGE OFFER
+THE EXCHANGE OFFERS

-This is a summary of the exchange offer and the material provisions of the exchange and registration rights agreement that we entered into on February 3, 2009 with the initial purchasers.
-This section may not contain all the information that you should consider regarding the exchange offer and the exchange and registration rights agreement before participating in the exchange offer.
-For more detail, you should refer to the exchange and registration rights agreement, which we have filed with the SEC as an exhibit to the registration statement.
-You can obtain a copy of this document by following the instructions under the heading "Available Information."
+This is a summary of the exchange offers and the material provisions of the exchange and registration rights agreements that we entered into on January 17, 2012 with the initial purchasers of the 2022 old securities, on October 18, 2011 with the initial purchasers of the 2041 old securities and on June 26, 2012 with the initial purchasers of the 2044 old securities.
+This section may not contain all the information that you should consider regarding the exchange offers and the exchange and registration rights agreements before participating in the exchange offers.
+For more detail, you should refer to the exchange and registration rights agreements, which we have filed with the SEC as exhibits to the registration statement.
+You can obtain copies of these documents by following the instructions under the heading "Where You Can Find More Information."

-Background and Purpose of the Exchange Offer
+Background and Purpose of the Exchange Offers

-We sold the old securities to a group of initial purchasers pursuant to a terms agreement dated January 27, 2009.
-The initial purchasers then resold the old securities to other purchasers in offshore transactions in reliance on Regulation S of the Securities Act and to qualified institutional buyers in reliance on Rule 144A under the Securities Act.
+We sold the 2022 old securities to a group of initial purchasers pursuant to a terms agreement dated January 17, 2012.
+We sold the 2041 old securities to a group of initial purchasers pursuant to a terms agreement dated October 12, 2011.
+We sold the 2044 old securities to a group of initial purchasers pursuant to a terms agreement dated June 19, 2012.
+The initial purchasers then resold the 2022 old securities, the 2041 old securities and the 2044 old securities to other purchasers in offshore transactions in reliance on Regulation S of the Securities Act and to qualified institutional buyers in reliance on Rule 144A under the Securities Act.

-We also entered into an exchange and registration rights agreement with the initial purchasers of the old securities.
-As long as we determine that applicable law permits us to make the exchange offer, the exchange and registration rights agreement requires that we use our best efforts to:
+We also entered into exchange and registration rights agreements with the initial purchasers of the 2022 old securities, the initial purchasers of the 2041 old securities and the initial purchasers of the 2044 old securities.
+As long as we determine that applicable law permits us to make the exchange offers, these exchange and registration rights agreements require that we use our best efforts to:

-Date Required 1.
-File a registration statement for a registered exchange offer relating to an issue of new securities with terms substantially similar to the old securities August 31, 2009 2.
-Cause the registration statement to be declared effective by the SEC and promptly begin the exchange offer after the registration statement is declared effective March 1, 2010 3.
-Issue the new securities in exchange for all old securities tendered in the exchange offer April 5, 2010
+Action Date Required 1.
+File a registration statement for a registered exchange offer relating to new securities with terms substantially similar to the relevant series of old securities September 30, 2012 2.
+Cause the registration statement to be declared effective by the SEC and promptly begin the exchange - offer after the registration statement is declared effective March 1, 2013 3.
+Issue the new securities in exchange for all old securities of the relevant series tendered in the exchange offer April 5, 2013 L .

-The exchange offer described in this prospectus will satisfy our obligations under the exchange and registration rights agreement.
+The exchange offers described in this prospectus will satisfy our obligations under the exchange and registration rights agreements relating to the 2022 old securities, the 2041 old securities and the 2044 old securities.

-General Terms of the Exchange Offer
+General Terms of the Exchange Offers